Eyadhamza/LaravelRoadmap/README.md

 - Most of the useful resources are in english but if you have difficulties in english you will overcome them overtime
 - most of the resources I mentioned are free, but some requires subscription fee, but I will give alternatives
 - below you will see the following content:
+    - Prerequisites
     - php roadmap
     - laravel roadmap
     - resources to learn laravel livewire
     - resources to learn Tailwind css
     - resources to learn alpine js
+    - Some skills and concepts you will need to master

+## Prerequisites
+####(skip what you already familiar with)

+you will need to know the basics of computer science and how web application works such as:

+- Basics of computer science (variables, conditions, memory, file system)
+- Basics of how the web works
+- Basics of API and REST architectural style
+- Client-Server style
+- Sufficient knowledge in Data Structure
+- Sufficient knowledge in Database
+-

 ## php Roadmap
 1- Getting to know the basics